erommel/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 == Changelog ==

 = 4.2.7 =
+- Testing: Manually blacklisted IPs from 404 Detection page are now also blocked via Permanent Block List table.
+This is to support servers that are not using .htaccess (like nginx).
 - The PHPWhois library updated to their latest version to include a security patch.

 = 4.2.6 =